 - 1. For asphalt cement and/or cutback asphalt samples: - a.
-Thoroughly mix the bitumen samples with the anti-strip additive in the proportions of 0.25 percent, 0.50 percent, and 0.75 percent or as required.
-If necessary to store this mixture, use airtight containers. - Note 1: After the additive is added to the bitumen standards they shall not be reheated in excess of preheat temperatures as outlined in (1) and (2) below. - b.
-Make up 1 or more aggregate specimens per additive content by placing 100 ± 1 g of the aggregate to be tested into individual mixing containers.
+Thoroughly mix the bitumen samples with the anti-strip additive in the proportions provided in the table below, or as required.
+If necessary to store this mixture, use airtight containers.